zmike/zmike.github.io/_posts/2023-02-08-separable.md

 But it doesn't provide for any sort of merging of sets, which means that zink's entire descriptor architecture is effectively incompatible with this use of GPL.

 ## And That's Fine
-Totally fine.
 I wanted to write some brand new, bespoke, easily-breakable descriptor code anyway, and this gives me the perfect excuse to orphan some breathtakingly smart code in a way that will never be detected by CI.

 What GPL requires is a new descriptor layout that looks more like this:
 * vertex shader descriptors